jamesvidler/dotnet-challenge/README.md

 ## Evaluation
 You will be evaluated on the following:
 - Demonstration of basic ASP.NET MVC concepts
+- You meet the basic requirements
 - The quality of your code
 - Ability to document your GitHub Repo and API effectively
+- Your thoughts on how to make it more scalable
 - Going the extra-mile to demonstrate your skills or willingness to learn